Yet another VI(M) cheat sheet

 <CTRL>u Back to beginning of insert

-Visual modes (copy with y, end with Esc)1
+Visual modes (copy with y, paste with p, end with ESC)1

 v Enter visual character mode